Prunus padus: Culture

+Other vernacular names that have been used for the species include hackberry (unrelated to the genus Celtis), hagberry, and mayday.

 In Finland and Sweden, the blooming of bird cherry (Finnish tuomi, Swedish hägg) signifies the start of the summer for many people.
 In southern Finland, this normally takes place during the two last weeks of May or very early June.

-Ukrainian song Cheremshyna refers to a blooming of bird cherry.
+The Ukrainian song Cheremshyna refers to a blooming of bird cherry.

-A taboo on the use of the wood of the hackberry (or hagberry) was reported by natives of Advie, in northeast Scotland, who believed it to be a "witches' tree".
+A taboo on the use of the wood of the bird cherry was reported by natives of Advie, in northeast Scotland, who believed it to be a "witches' tree".

 The tree was used medicinally during the Middle Ages, during which period it was also believed that the bark of the tree, placed at the door, would ward off plague.

-The Mayday tree is abundant as an introduced species in Anchorage, Alaska, having been planted in great numbers by landscapers and homeowners.
-It displaces native trees and is harmful to moose and to young salmon.
+Bird cherry, and the closely related chokecherry P. virginiana, are abundant as introduced invasive species in Anchorage, Alaska, having been planted in great numbers by landscapers and homeowners.
+They displace native trees and are harmful to moose and to young salmon.